 - Replacement pruning is used to reduce the height of a bonsai or the length of its branches.
 It thus serves to make the bonsai’s form more compact.
 This and the previous type of pruning use a smaller and shorter secondary branch to replace the one that has been cut off.
 If necessary, before growth starts again in the spring, this is the moment to carry out a second styling exercise, to go back over the design or perfect it.

-The use of adhesive aluminium tape (0.5 mm thickness) for healing has been adapted to bonsai by the master Harumi Miyao, renowned in Japan as the greatest expert on Japanese maple, Acer palmatum.
-The technique consists of covering the perfectly flat (not concave!) cut with a piece of aluminium tape which goes 2 centimetres beyond the edge of the cut all round.
+The use of adhesive aluminum tape (0.5 mm thickness) for healing has been adapted to bonsai by the master Harumi Miyao, renowned in Japan as the greatest expert on Japanese maple, Acer palmatum.
+The technique consists of covering the perfectly flat (not concave!) cut with a piece of aluminum tape which goes 2 centimeters beyond the edge of the cut all round.
 Healing then takes half the time that it does with other methods, and there is no swelling.
 Read more about Pruning Bonsai trees.

 Other tasks for the dormant period